Healthy Homes Assessment Wadestown

 Draught Stopping Wadestown

-If a draught is felt through gaps that are too large or holes or holes, it needs to be sealed.
+If a draught is felt through gaps that are too large or holes that it needs to be closed.

 draught stopping building inspections